calvinm298/CellSociety/doc/DESIGN_PLAN.md

 ===================

 ### Introduction
-Our goal is to make a Cellular Automata simulation program that can run various type of CA rules such as Conway’s Game of Life, Schelling’s Model of Segregation, Wa-Tor, etc. We want to create an interface that allows users to run all these types of simulations through XML input files specifying the type of simulation.
+Our goal is to make a Cellular Automata simulation program that can run various type of CA rules such as Conwayâ€™s Game of Life, Schellingâ€™s Model of Segregation, Wa-Tor, etc. We want to create an interface that allows users to run all these types of simulations through XML input files specifying the type of simulation.

 The user has access to a GUI that allows him or her to upload the configuration files, effectively altering the grid and the placement of the cells, and can control the speed of the simulation after the simulation has started.
 He or she can also reset the level from the simulation screen by uploading a configuration file.
-The simulation logic will be controlled by each of the block classes’ logic, but the user will not be able to access any of the methods used to determine the rules of each CA simulation - that is predetermined based on the type of CA that user wants to run.
+The simulation logic will be controlled by each of the block classesâ€™ logic, but the user will not be able to access any of the methods used to determine the rules of each CA simulation - that is predetermined based on the type of CA that user wants to run.

 ### Overview